filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/foundry/index.md

 toc: true
 ---

-The template repository contains submodules and remappings for ds-test assertions for testing, solmate building blocks for contracts, and forge-std to layer on top of evm cheatcodes to improve UX.
+The template repository contains submodules and remappings for ds-test assertions for testing, solmate building blocks for contracts, and forge-std to layer on top of EVM cheat codes to improve UX.

 ## Prerequisites